istimons/FileConverter/README.md

 Please read and understand these documentation to use FileConverter successfully.

- 1. Download the application from this link https://github.com/istimons/FileConverter click on CLONE DOWNLOAD and save the file.
+ 1. Download the application from this link https://softcrunch83113217.wordpress.com/ or on this repo click on CLONE DOWNLOAD and save the file.

  2. Navigate to the file after download is complete and extract it.